On this page

 You may wish to discuss which asthma template people find most useful for conducting a review.

-Using placebo devices: Discuss and practice inhaler technique for the commonly used inhalers or those in your local guidance
+Using placebo devices: Discuss and practice inhaler technique for the commonly used inhalers or those in your local guidance.
+Our project on optimising inhaler device choice in asthma would be useful to do alongside this project.

 How to scale this project up or down